The main thing is a claim?

 - “BE YOUR OWN CAPTAIN” - European inland navigation

 The list is of course only a small appetizer.
 Which claims do you speak to?
 Which extraordinary employer slogan should serve as an example?

 The race for the best talents

-But companies can not stop at the slogan: for EVERY job interview, there is a question in the room: "Why should I just work for this company?"
+But companies must not stop at the claim: At EVERY job interview this question comes up: “Why should I work for this company?”
 Certainly.

 The question does not necessarily have to be answered by the applicant, but in any case must be answered at the end of the job interview, in fact actually before the interview Casting.

 Strengths and weaknesses belong to an authentic employer brand

 Knowing where your own strengths lie and what makes a company attractive from a workers' perspective is the foundation on which to build an authentic employer brand.

 However, only a few companies are investigating the matter and are not able to operate professional personnel marketing alone.
 For active companies, this offers an incredible opportunity to win the race for the best talent.

 Over half of employers do not care about the employer brand!